Letters from Harold Edward 'Pompey' Elliott to his family, January 1918 - May 1918 - Part 6

 to be done at present.

-[fter] was a shameful thing.
+The defeat of the Referendum atpre was a shameful thing.
 Noone

 will ever convince me that the Germans

-were not concerned [xx] the matter.
+were not concerned in the matter.

-The latest stand is [the posting]
+The latest stunt is the posting

 to men in the A.I.F. a paper